-Many fishing gears catch more than one species at the same time, so "technical interactions" occur between stocks when multiple species are captured in the same gear during fishing operations.
-Because these interactions may vary through time and space (e.g. interactions might vary between day and night, or between different times of year, or between different areas), it would be ideal for them to be quantified at the scale of the fishing operation.
+Many fishing gears catch more than one species at the same time, which means "technical interactions" occur between stocks when multiple species are captured in the same gear.
+Because these interactions may vary through time and space (e.g. interactions might vary between day and night, or between different times of the year, or between different areas), they would ideally be quantified at the scale of the fishing operation.
 However, most fisheries data, including those submitted to STECF, are aggregated based on species, gear, mesh size range, ICES square, and calendar quarter, which may create perceived interactions that do not occur in real life while more subtle interactions are missed.

-ICES has evaluated technical interactions between species captured together in demersal fisheries by examining their cooccurrence in the landings at the scale of the gear, mesh size range, ICES statistical rectangle, and quarter (hereafter called strata).
+ICES has evaluated technical interactions between species captured together in demersal fisheries by examining their co-occurrence in the landings at the scale of the gear, mesh size range, ICES statistical rectangle, and quarter (hereafter called strata).
 The percentage of landings of species A, where species B is also landed and constitutes more than 5% of the total landings in that stratum, has been computed for each pair of species.
 Cases in which species B accounts for less than 5% of the total landings in a stratum were ignored.

-To illustrate the extent of the technical interactions between pairs of species, a qualitative scale was applied to each interaction (Figure 14).
-In this figure, the rows represent the share of each species A that was caught in fisheries where species B accounted for at least 5% of the total landings of the fisheries.
-A high proportion of the catches of herring was for example taken in fisheries where herring landings constituted at least 5% of the total landings, while the amount of herring in fisheries where sprat accounts for at least 5% of the total landings was medium.
-The amounts of sprat were high in both the fisheries where herring or sprat accounted for at least 5% of the total catch.
+To illustrate the extent of the technical interactions between pairs of species, a qualitative scale was applied to each interaction (Figure 12).
+In this figure, the rows represent the share of each species A that was caught in fisheries where species B accounted for at least 5% of the total landings.
+For example, a high proportion of herring catches were taken in fisheries where herring landings constituted at least 5% of the total landings, while the there was a medium quantity of herring in fisheries where sprat accounts for at least 5% of the total landings.
+The quantities of sprat were high in both the fisheries where herring or sprat accounted for at least 5% of the total catch.

-The columns illustrate the degree of mixing and can be used to identify the main fisheries.
-Fisheries where herring (species B) constitute 5% or more of the total landings account for a high share (red cells) of the total landings of herring and sprat, while the amount of herring in the fisheries where sprat constitute at least 5% of the total catch was medium (orange cells).
+The columns in Figure 12 illustrate the degree of mixing and can be used to identify the main fisheries.
+Fisheries, where herring (species B) constitutes 5% or more of the total landings, account for a high share (red cells) of the total landings of herring and sprat, while the quantity of herring in the fisheries where sprat constitutes at least 5% of the total catch was medium (orange cells).